For turkey burger

 To prepare burgers, combine ground turkey, scallions, pepper, and egg, and mix well.
 Form into ½- to ¾-inch thick patties, and coat each lightly with olive oil.

 Broil or grill burgers for about 7–9 minutes on each side (to a minimum internal temperature of 160 °F).

 Combine mayonnaise and mustard to make a spread.
 Assemble ¾ tablespoon spread, 1-ounce spinach (or arugula), several slices of grilled mushrooms, and one turkey meat on each bun.
 Enjoy!

-Turkey Club Burger is a healthier version of the classic club burger, a recipe that adds juiciness and flavor with every bite.
+Turkey Club Burger is a healthier version of the classic club burger.
+In this recipe the focus on healthy flavor and adding juiciness and flavor with every bite.
 Lighten up your traditional hamburger with lean ground turkey—less saturated fat, without less flavor.